let the countdown begin!

 - Speak openly about homesickness before camp.
 Once your daughter understands that homesickness is normal and natural, she may accept it with less anxiety.
 Let her know that if she does experience homesickness, she won’t be alone.
 In fact, she’ll soon discover that camp is filled with experts on the subject!
 Occasionally, in an effort to ease pre-camp “butterflies,” a family member will suggest that if a child is not happy at camp, a call home or early pick-up will be arranged.
 Please do not make this mistake!
 Although expressed with the best intentions, it is not helpful to the camper, and makes adjusting to camp more difficult.
 Positive family support gives your daughter the tools she needs to make the camp transition a successful and valuable growth experience.
 In the end, you can assure her that she will make a speedy and complete recovery from the homesick blues and have a great experience.

 Review A Healthy Camp Begins at Home for more suggestions around preparing your daughter for camp.

 WHAT TO BRING

 Electronic items are not welcome at camp.
 The rustic setting is specifically designed to allow campers to come into close contact with nature.
 Activities, evening programs, and socializing with friends provide ample entertainment.
-Lap-tops, ipods and other electronic toys should be left at home.
-All wireless devices, including cell phones and wireless-capable cameras, are prohibited.
+Laptops, iPod, go pros and other electronic toys should be left at home.
+All wireless devices, including cell phones, apple watches, fitbits and wireless-capable cameras, are prohibited.

 FIREARMS AND FLAMMABLES